ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 ---
 id: entrypoints-contracts
-title: Entrypoints to Contracts
+title: Access function and Entrypoints
 ---

-## Entrypoints
+## Access Functions

 A LIGO contract is made of a series of constant and function declarations.
-Only functions having a special type can be called when the contract is activated: they are called *entrypoints*.
-An entrypoint need to take two parameters, the *contract parameter* and the *on-chain storage*, and return a pair made of a *list of operations* and a (new) storage.
+Only functions having a special type can be called when the contract is activated: we called them *access functions*.
+An access function takes two parameters, the *contract parameter* and the *on-chain storage*, and returns a pair made of a *list of operations* and a (new) storage.

 When the contract is originated, the initial value of the storage is provided.
-When and entrypoint is later called, only the parameter is provided, but the type of an entrypoint contains both.
+When an access function is later called, only the parameter is provided, but the type of an access function contains both.

 The type of the contract parameter and the storage are up to the contract designer, but the type for list operations is not.
 The return